Crispy Air Fryer Fried Pickles | 15 Minute Recipe

 Ingredient Notes

-How To Make Air Fryer Fried Pickles
+How To Make Fried Pickles In The Air Fryer

-Get complete ingredients list and instructions from the recipe card below.
+No overthinking, just pretty easy simple steps.
+And get a complete ingredients list and instructions from the recipe card below.

 1. Preheat the Air Fryer to 400 degrees F / 200 degrees C.

-3. Put seasoned buttermilk in a shallow bowl.
+3. Put the buttermilk in a shallow bowl and combine bread crumbs, cheese, and seasonings in another bowl.

-5. Working quickly, dip pickles in buttermilk mix, shake to drip off excess buttermilk, dredge both sides of the pickle in the seasoned bread crumbs mixture and then add coated pickle slices to the air fryer basket.
+4. Working quickly, dip pickles in buttermilk mix, shake to drip off excess buttermilk, dredge both sides of the pickle in the seasoned bread crumbs mixture and then add coated pickle slices to the air fryer basket.

 image collage showing the steps for making air fryer fried pickles